 Highly Imaginable Words and Short Sentences Edition is the next instructional material to be used after the Basic Spelling and Phonics Edition.

 The material consists of 22 sentences describing highly imaginative pictures and 11 word lists.
-Learners alternate between haptic reading of the “pictures and sentences” and the “word lists.”
+Learners alternate between tactile reading of the “pictures and sentences” and the “word lists.”

-Our research has shown that haptic reading facilitates the connection between visual representations and phonological representations through the semantic system.
+Our research has shown that tactile reading facilitates the connection between visual representations and phonological representations through the semantic system.
 This connection strengthens RAN (Rapid Automatized Naming), a foundational cognitive skill for literacy.

-In the Highly Imaginable Words and Short Sentences Edition, haptic reading with highly imaginable words, sentences, and pictures aims to strongly activate the semantic system, further enhancing the brain’s reading and writing network.
+In the Highly Imaginable Words and Short Sentences Edition, tactile reading with highly imaginable words, sentences, and pictures aims to strongly activate the semantic system, further enhancing the brain’s reading and spelling network.

 Product Contents: